What is cataract surgery?

 Cataract surgery is performed on only one eye at a time.
 If cataract surgery is needed on the other eye, it is usually done a week or two after the first eye.

 Immediately after surgery, a patch is placed over the eye and will remain for a few hours.
-After the patch is removed, post-operative eye drops are begun.
+After the patch is removed, post-operative eye drops begin.
 Patients usually enjoy resting on the day of surgery.

 The day after surgery, patients will have a post-operative visit.
-Specific questions about activity levels can be answered at this time, but typically most normal activities can then be resumed.
+Specific questions about activity levels can be answered now, but typically most normal activities can be resumed.
 Most patients feel very little discomfort during the recovery period.

 Visual recovery will vary from patient to patient, but most patients will see better as early as the first day after their cataract surgery.
 Vision will usually continue to improve in the days following surgery.